kevinmgates/WhatTheHack/031-DevOpsWithGitHub/Student/challenge07.md

 ### Challenge

-1. Create a branch protection rule which prevents developers from commiting changes to the main branch in the repository.
+1. Create a branch protection rule which:
+    - Prevents developers from commiting changes to the main branch in the repository
+    - Requires a status check to pass: your .NET build job from your CI pipeline

 2. Create a feature branch, make a small change to the code (i.e.,`/Application/aspnet-core-dotnet-core/Views/Home/Index.cshtml`), and sync this branch with the GitHub repository.